WonLabUCI/Drive-Dataset/Projects/Depth-Estimation/README.md

 ## Methodology

-Inspired by [Reference], we adopted the U-Net encoder-decoder architecture, renowned for its efficiency in image segmentation, and adapted it for depth estimation.
+Inspired by [Learning Depth from Single Monocular Images](https://arxiv.org/abs/1502.07411), we adopted the U-Net encoder-decoder architecture, renowned for its efficiency in image segmentation, and adapted it for depth estimation.
 This model excels at capturing both high-level context and intricate details, which are vital for generating precise depth maps from RGB images.

 ### Encoder (Contracting Path)